cursebreakers/crypto-bro/README.md

 The numbers 1-7 correspond with the "Main menu" below.

+Flag options have not yet been added for the file encrypt/decrypt feature, but are coming soon.

 *examples:*

 `cargo run -- -k 4` would immediately generate an API key.